 2. Make sure you know if the product contains any THC.
 Some people may not be able to ingest THC due to legal purposes, passing a drug test, or any other personal reasons.

 3. Ask what extraction method is used to extract CBD from hemp.
-Hint: CO2 extraction is free of harmful solvents and uses a gentle, low temperature, alcohol free extraction process that yields the purest form of CBD Oil.
+Hint: CO2 extraction is free of harmful solvents and uses a gentle, low temperature, alcohol free process that yields the purest form of CBD Oil.

 4. Check COA’s (Certificate of Analysis) and lab test results to make sure they can back up their claims.